whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-27-Glossybox-Subscription-August-2015-Review.md

 <DD>Travel Size 1oz/30g, Value $7.80</DD>
 </DL>

 <p>I've been a fan of Glamglow and have been using their masks religously for the past few years.
 So when they came out with a cleanser this year, I just had to try it and instantly fell in love.
-It's just as good as their masks!</p>
+It's just as good as their masks!
+Needless to say, I was again ecstatic when I saw this was included in the box.</p>

 <p>This cleanser transforms from mud into a foaming lather and it will gently exfoliate and cleanse your skin to create a more youthful-looking, glowing complexion.
+Formulated with Brazilian superfruits acai, guarana, and acerola, it provides potent antioxidants.
+Safe to use everyday even on my sensitive skin, and I find great results in keeping blemishes away.
+So glad I have this in travel size!</p>

 <br>

 <center><a href="https://www.glossybox.com/referal?CI=MTMzODY3" target="_blank">